How to Effectively Prepare Your Blog or Website to Be Sold

 Please keep in mind, this advice is specifically for people who are interested in selling their website or blog.
 If you’re not looking to sell your site showing your personality is a great way to build your audience.

 If you’re running a blog and you are currently the only author publishing posts you may want to either hire some freelance writers or start accepting guest posts and slowly reduce the percentage of the posts that are written by you.
-Over a period of time, you can successfully (in most cases) move from a single-author blog to a multi-author blog without readers experiencing a big change.
+Over some time, you can successfully (in most cases) move from a single-author blog to a multi-author blog without readers experiencing a big change.
 But if all of the posts have been written by you and then all of a sudden the site is sold and all of the content is written by others, that can be a bigger change that might turn off more readers.

 Another thing to consider here is how you are marketing the site.
 If you use social networking sites like Twitter, Facebook, Google+, and Pinterest, do you use personal accounts or have you set up pages/profiles for your site?
 If you’re currently using your personal profiles I would recommend setting up profiles specifically for the site, profiles that will be transferred to the buyer at the time of the sale of the site.